Minnie Miñoso: Early life

-Miñoso was born in Perico, Cuba near Havana, the son of Carlos Arrieta and Cecilia Armas.
+Miñoso was born in Perico, Cuba near Havana, the son of Carlos Armas and Cecilia Arrieta.
 His date of birth is often cited as being November 29, 1923; however, his Republic of Cuba 1951 driver's license and his first Topps baseball card(s) 1952/195 list his date of birth as November 29, 1925.
 The Miñoso baseball card that was handed out by his family to visitors who stopped by to pay their respects for Miñoso at a remembrance held for him at a Chicago church before his funeral has printed on it "1924-2015".

 His father worked in the fields of the sugarcane plantation on which the family lived.
 His mother had four other children from a previous marriage, and had the surname "Miñoso" from her first husband.
-Her son Orestes became referred to as a "Miñoso" too, and eventually this name became his last name for life; he changed his name legally to Orestes Miñoso when he became a U.S. citizen.
+While playing with his older brother Francisco, Orestes became referred to as a "Miñoso" too and he did not correct them.
+Later on, he would legally add "Miñoso" to his name when he became a U.S. citizen.
 Miñoso grew up playing baseball with two of his brothers and in fact managed his own team while working on his father's plantation, finding players and the necessary equipment himself.
 In 1941, he moved to Havana to live with his sister and play baseball there.